ASH Presentation Highlights Durable Responses with Antisoma's AS1413 in Secondary AML

 AML is a type of cancer in which the bone marrow makes abnormal and immature blood cells, eventually leading to bone marrow failure.
 Secondary AML is a form of the disease that evolves from a prior myelodysplastic syndrome or develops following radiotherapy or chemotherapy treatment for other cancers.

 Antisoma is a London Stock Exchange-listed biopharmaceutical company that develops novel products for the treatment of cancer.
 The Company has operations in the UK and the US.
-Please visit www.antisoma.com
+Please visit www.antisoma.com for further information about Antisoma.

 Posted: December 2008